 • After hoovering, use a lint roller or tape to pick up any remaining fibers that may have been missed by the hoover.

-By following these simple steps, you will ensure that your futon seat is free of irritating particles that can cause tingling sensations when touched.
-You will also feel good about knowing that your furniture is now as clean as possible and ready for spot cleaning stains if necessary.
+By following these simple steps, you will completely get rid of dust and ensure that your futon seat velvet upholstery is free of irritating particles that can cause tingling sensations when touched.
+You will also feel good about knowing that your furniture is now as clean as possible and easier to clean stains if necessary.

 Step 2: Spot Clean Stains